 Ready for a closer look, then?
 Sun-scorched explorers may thrill at the idea of escaping the desert heat by entering the only remaining Wonder of the Ancient World, plumbing the depths of Khufu’s burial chamber under 6 million tons of stacked limestone—those looking for a more leisurely pursuit can enjoy a sunset stroll beneath the shadow-strewn face of the enigmatic Great Sphinx.
 However you choose to experience the wonders at the Giza complex, your private guide will ensure your time among the immemorial wonders is as seamless as it is memorable.

-As the westward-facing Sphinx watches the setting sun sink toward the horizon, and the shadows of the pyramids stream across the dusty landscape in southern Cairo, the dusk deepens around the pyramids at the Giza complex—and after darkness covers all, these wonders are lit anew—this time with a modern treatment.
+As the westward-facing Sphinx watches the setting sun sinks toward the horizon and the shadows of the pyramids stream across the dusty landscape in southern Cairo, the dusk deepens around the pyramids at the Giza complex—and after darkness covers all, these wonders are lit anew—this time with a modern treatment.

-Though little remains of the once-mighty capital of ancient Egypt, a visit to the strewn ruins of Memphis is an essential trek just beyond the Cairo city limits.
+Though little remains of the once-mighty capital of ancient Egypt, a visit to the strewn ruins of Memphis is an essential trek just beyond the limits of Cairo.
 Situated about a dozen miles south of Giza, what’s left of the White Walls (just one of the many epithets the city gained in its time) is largely a prolific scattering of timeworn statuary, decorated columns, carved stone blocks, and various other constructive elements established as an open-air museum for casual perusal.

 A private guide is highly recommended for visiting the ruins of united Egypt’s first capital city.
 It’s nearly impossible to overstate the importance of a settlement so heavily intertwined with the evolution of a nation over thousands of years—and which was also, for nearly a full millennium of its reign, the most populous city on the face of the Earth.
 Stories upon stories of Egyptian history lay all around in barely outlined temples of 4,000 years past and faded scenes etched into weathered rock—a personal Egyptologist guide and a rich imagination are all you need to bring these vestiges of the past back to life before your very eyes.

-Every prosperous Egyptian city from the ancient world needs a place to inter its departed citizens, and grand Memphis was no exception.
+Every prosperous ancient Egyptian city needed a place to bury its dead, and grand Memphis was no exception.
 In fact, Egypt’s first capital made use of at least three locations in the deserts to its west to bury its dead—Dahshur, Abusir, and, most notably, Saqqara.

 Covering an area of over 10 square kilometers, the vast necropolis of Saqqara was an esteemed burial ground for royalty, nobles, and fortunate commoners for many thousands of years.
 A total of 17 Egyptian kings built tombs and monuments at Saqqara, with constructions as recent as the Early Islamic period of the 7th century AD and dating back as far as the First Dynasty of the Old Kingdom—contemporaneous with the founding of Memphis, circa 3100 BC.
 In fact, the world’s oldest known complete stone building still stands at Saqqara: the famous Step Pyramid of Djoser.